 The majority of the cash of the District is held by the Lewis and Clark County Treasurer and is pooled with other County cash in an external investment pool.
-A portion of the Student Extracurricular Fund, (a fiduciary fund), has cash deposits in checking accounts at four different banks which are fully insured through the Federal Deposit Insurance Corporation (FDIC).
-The High School Scholarship (a fiduciary fund) investments include a combination of Certificates of Deposits and Federal National Mortgage bonds (AAA rated) and are fully insured.
+A portion of the Student Extracurricular Fund has cash deposits in checking accounts at four different banks which are fully insured through the Federal Deposit Insurance Corporation (FDIC).
+The High School Scholarship investments consist of Certificates of Deposits and cash/cash equivalents.
 The County Treasurer, at the direction of the District Trustees, invests the pooled cash pursuant to State Law (MCA 20-9-213(4)).
 Allowable investments include direct obligations of the United States Government and some United States Agencies, savings or time deposits in a state or national bank, building and loan associations, savings and loans associations, or credit unions insured by the FDIC or NCUA located in the State, or in a repurchase agreement.
 It is allowable to invest monies under the Short-term investment pool (STIP) of the State Unified Investment Program established in Title 17, Chapter 6, Montana Code Annotated.
 Interest income earned is distributed pro-rata to the appropriate funds using the average monthly balance of cash in each fund.